mnaught/mnaught.github.io/_portfolio/Helibase.md

 ## Solution path
-{% include gallery caption="While presented conceptually to the users as a single application, \"Helibase\" was actually a collection of subsystems sitting on a service bus." %}
+{% include gallery caption="While presented conceptually to the users as a single application, the portal is actually a collection of subsystems sitting on a service bus.
+Here are a few screens from the quals subsystem." %}

 Helibase Portal:
 * User Portal presenting and securing all system features by user/group.